kroma-network/kroma-specs/specs/protocol/validator.md

 ## Submitting L2 Output Commitments

+> **_NOTE:_**
+> Before the introduction of the KRO governance token, the
+> [validator system was ETH-based](./validator-v1/validator-pool.md).
+With introduction of KRO token, the
+> [KRO-based validator system](./validator-v2/overview.md) has been introduced, mitigating several limitations of the
+> ETH-based system.

 The validator's role is to construct and submit output roots, which are commitments to the L2's state, to the `L2OutputOracle` contract on L1.
 To do this, the validator periodically queries the [rollup node](rollup-node.md) for the latest output root derived from the latest [finalized][finality] L1 block.
 It then takes the output root and submits it to the `L2OutputOracle` contract on L1.

 [finality]: https://hackmd.io/@prysmaticlabs/finality

-The validator that submits the output root is determined by the `ValidatorPool` contract on L1.
+The validator that submits the output root is determined by the validator system.
-The output submission rounds are divided into [Priority Round][g-priority-round] and [Public Round][g-public-round], and the time limit of each round is configured as `ROUND_DURATION` in the ValidatorPool contract.
+The output submission rounds are divided into [Priority Round][g-priority-round] and [Public Round][g-public-round], and the time limit of each round is configured as `ROUND_DURATION` in the validator contract.
-A prioritized validator is selected by a random function in the `ValidatorPool` contract, and the prioritized validator must submit output within the `Priority Round` time.
+A prioritized validator is selected randomly by validator system, and the prioritized validator must submit output within the `Priority Round` time.
 If the prioritized validator fails to submit within the `Priority Round`, the round moves to the `Public Round`, where all validators can submit output regardless of priority.

 The validator is expected to submit output roots on a deterministic interval based on the configured `SUBMISSION_INTERVAL` in the `L2OutputOracle`.
 The larger